joshjon/nocturnal/README.md

 ### System requirements

-Night Shift is only supported on macOS Sierra 10.12.4 or later and requires one of the computers listed [here](https://support.apple.com/en-us/HT207513#requirements).
+Nocturnal is currently only supported on macOS Catalina 10.15 or later and requires one of the computers listed [here](https://support.apple.com/en-us/HT207513#requirements).

 ### Installation